 - You may recycle an old keychain for this project.

-- You may use red polymer clay or a fabric rose to use for the rose that belongs with the mask.
+- You may use red polymer clay or a fabric rose for the rose that belongs with the mask.

 1. Shape the Clay

 Shape a small piece of white polymer clay into the shape of a mask.
 When shaping the clay, be sure to add a pinhole on the side to attach the chain.
 Heat the little sculpture in the oven according to the instructions on the package.